kevinZG-dev/Chat-Webapp-Project/README.md

-# Chat application - final project
+# Blabla application - final project

 The aim of this project is to developp an Web App with React and Node.js.
 This Web app allows users to chat with others people throught differents channels.
 Please follow the instructions below to run the project and understand all the functionnalities.